-Nevertheless, if the object is indeed a post-RGB source, we adopt model \#\,3,c as the best-fit to the observed SED (Fig.\,\ref{J045555_model3_corr}).
-Given the carbon-rich circumstellar dust in this model, the mismatch at IRAC3\,(5.8$\micron$) may be attributed to PAH emission, indicating that J045555.15-712112.3 is a CH giant (see \S\,\ref{pahs}).
-From this model, we estimated a luminosity of 621L$_{\odot}$ for J045555.15-712112.3.
-KWVW15 integrated the flux under the observed SED and estimated a luminosity of 454 L$_{\odot}$.
-In contrast, they derived a photospheric luminosity of 191 L$_{\odot}$.
-They attributed this difference to either a non-spherically symmetric dust envelope or substantial flux contribution from another object coincident with J045555.15-712112.3 in the sky.
-Based on our best-fit model \#\,3,c, the total mass accumulated in the shell is 8.73$\times10^{-5}$M$_{\odot}$ over $\sim$ 1.4 $-$ 4.7 years at a mass loss rate of 4.94$\times10^{-6}$ $-$ 1.71$\times10^{-5}$M$_{\odot}$ yr$^{-1}$.
-The mass accumulated in the disk is 2.67$\times10^{-6}$M$_{\odot}$ over 66.9 years at a mass loss rate of 3.99$\times10^{-8}$M$_{\odot}$ yr$^{-1}$.
+From this model, we estimated a luminosity of 465$L_{\odot}$ for J045555.15-712112.3.
+KWVW15 estimated a luminosity of 454 $L_{\odot}$ by integrating the flux under the observed SED and a photospheric luminosity of 191 $L_{\odot}$.
+They attributed this difference in luminosity estimates to either a non-spherically symmetric dust envelope or substantial flux contribution from another object coincident with J045555.15-712112.3 in the sky.
+The total mass accumulated in the shell is 2.84$\times10^{-4} M_{\odot}$ over $\sim$ 7.9 years at a mass loss rate of 3.59$\times10^{-5} M_{\odot}\mathrm{yr}^{-1}$.
+The mass accumulated in the disk is 3.08$\times10^{-6} M_{\odot}$ over 131 years at a mass loss rate of 2.35$\times10^{-8} M_{\odot}\mathrm{yr}^{-1}$.